 Operating system support

 Similar to the CGMiner software, BFGMiner is also coded in C language.
-It supports several types of operating systems including Windows, Linux, and OSX.
+It supports several different types of operating systems including major operating systems such as Windows, Linux, and OSX.

 EasyMiner is a great starting software for miners who care about the interface as much as the functionality.
 It presents a nice, clean, uncluttered and modern interface.
 Any user whether advanced or new to the mining world will immediately identify with the simplicity the interface provides.